Katrina Kaif: Mainstream success (2009–2013)

-Career fluctuations (2014–present)
+Career fluctuations (2014–2018)

 Kaif's next appearance was in Siddharth Anand's Bang Bang!
 (2014), a remake of the 2010 action comedy Knight and Day.
 She played a bank receptionist who is unwittingly caught up with a secret agent (Hrithik Roshan).
 Raja Sen of Rediff.com disliked her performance, describing it as "insufferable".
 The film was commercially successful, though financial analysts observed that it had failed to meet box-office expectations.
 Kaif's sole appearance of 2015 was with Saif Ali Khan in Kabir Khan's Mumbai-based post 26/11 counter-terrorism drama Phantom.
 To prepare for the role of former RAW agent Nawaz Mistry, Kaif learned some Arabic.
 Phantom and Kaif's two releases the following year—Fitoor and Baar Baar Dekho—were commercial failures.
-Abhishek Kapoor's Fitoor is an adaptation of Charles Dickens' Great Expectations in which Kaif played a role based on Estella Havisham along with Aditya Roy Kapur and Tabu.
-Namrata Joshi found Kaif good in scenes where she dances, smiles or flirts but inadequate in dramatic parts.
+Abhishek Kapoor's Fitoor is an adaptation of Charles Dickens' Great Expectations in which Kaif played a role based on Estella Havisham along with Tabu and Aditya Roy Kapur.
+Namrata Joshi found Kaif good in scenes where she dances, smiles or flirts, but inadequate in dramatic parts.
+Suresh Mathew of The Quint observed that the poor critical and commercial reception of Fitoor was particularly significant for Kaif, as unlike her contemporaries at this time, she failed to carry a film on her own, and her performance was panned.
 She was paired with Sidharth Malhotra in Nitya Mehra's science-fiction romance Baar Baar Dekho.
 Shubhra Gupta of The Indian Express found Kaif expressionless but praised her and Malhotra's energetic dance number in "Kala Chashma", which amassed over one billion views on YouTube.
 Also in 2016, she joined other Indian celebrities for the "Dream Team Tour", where they performed in various American cities.